sbk2k1/Vitalis/README.md

 |-- README.md
 ```

+## Requirements

+To run the Server Health Monitoring Application, you will need the following tools and technologies installed on your system:

+1. [Docker](https://www.docker.com/get-started) - For containerization of microservices.
+2. [Docker Compose](https://docs.docker.com/compose/install/) - To define and manage multi-container Docker applications.

 ## Installation

 To run the Server Health Monitoring Application locally, make sure you have Docker and Docker Compose installed on your system.
 Then, follow these steps: